MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/hybrid/configure-inbound-connectivity.md

 > This certificate must have the bridging host name of the URL in the **Subject** field.
 For example, if the bridging URL is https://bridge, the **Subject** field of the certificate must contain **bridge**.
 Therefore, this certificate can't be created by using IIS.
 But you can use a certificate creation tool such as MakeCert.exe to create it.
 After the certificate is bound to the web application, you can see this host name in the **Issued To** field in the **Server Certificates** dialog box in Internet Information Services (IIS).

 > [!TIP]
 > This is typically a separate certificate from the one that you'll later install on the reverse proxy device.
-For more information about these certificates, see the [Plan SSL certificates](plan-connectivity-from-office-365-to-sharepoint-server.md#certificates) section of [Plan connectivity from Office 365 to SharePoint Server](plan-connectivity-from-office-365-to-sharepoint-server.md).
+For more information about these certificates, see the [Plan SSL certificates](plan-connectivity-from-microsoft-365-to-sharepoint-server.md#certificates) section of [Plan connectivity from Microsoft 365 to SharePoint Server](plan-connectivity-from-microsoft-365-to-sharepoint-server.md).

 For more information about how to set up SSL, see [A guide to https and Secure Sockets Layer in SharePoint 2013](https://go.microsoft.com/fwlink/?LinkId=392233).